 Route 13 UA – Pulaski Technical College

-To provide more direct service and improved connectivity, METRO staff recommends modifying Route 13 UA – Pulaski Technical College to use Pike Avenue and Pershing Boulevard to access the UA – Pulaski Technical College and Fort Roots VA destinations.
+To provide more direct service and improved connectivity, Route 13 UA – Pulaski Technical College will be streamlined to use Pike Avenue and Pershing Boulevard to access the UA – Pulaski Technical College and Fort Roots VA destinations.
 This is a modification of the route change recommendation initially discussed (that plan would have changed north of 18th Street to use Percy Machin Drive, 22nd Street and Willow Street to access Pershing Boulevard) but will allow the bus to operate without interruption from a railroad crossing in the area.
 The route will meet the current route pattern along Pershing Boulevard at the Memorial Drive intersection.
 To provide a shorter trip for riders, the terminal loop at UA – Pulaski Technical College would not deviate north of Pershing to Scenic or south into the Sarah Daisy Apartments.
 This modified route offers the first east-west North Little Rock transit connection in the METRO system, city and county history – a boon for riders looking for connection to jobs and shopping along the JFK and McCain corridors and to better access the UA – Pulaski Technical College campus from residences in the midtown and east areas of North Little Rock.

 Map of Approved North Little Rock Route 10-13-18 Areas